nwthomas/code-challenges/README.md

-# CODE CHALLENGES 👨🏻‍💻
+# CODE CHALLENGES

 ## PURPOSE

-This repository is a collection of completed code challenges, katas, whiteboarding question practice, and other assorted problems from a variety of places.
+This repository is a collection of completed code challenges from a variety of places.

-A good general place to start is this [list of 14 techniques that are good to know for interviews](https://hackernoon.com/14-patterns-to-ace-any-coding-interview-question-c5bb3357f6ed).

 ## TABLE OF CONTENTS